matenestor/advent-of-code/README.md

   - `foldl` from `sequtils` can convert a `seq[char]` to a string
   - assigning a table creates a copy of it; in order to keep the same instance use `newTable`
+- Day 6:
+  - `toSet` from the `setutils` module; useful to convert e.g. strings or sequences to a set of characters
+  - the implicit `result` variable available in every procedure with a return type of the procedure; it is automatically returned when the procedure exits, unless the `return` is used

 - Along the way:
   - `high` and `low` procs; useful when a collection is not indexed 0..N